Breastfeeding criticism is at times easy to handle if it comes from a

 low milk supply page.

-Just know that you are not alone, there are many women who cannot breastfeed.
+Just know that you are not alone, many women cannot breastfeed.

 Being criticized for not being able to breastfeed, can be the